dotkernel/pong/README.md

 # pong
-Application for Queue , using swoole and Lamins // Mezzio
+Application for Queue , using swoole and Lamins

 # Installing DotKernel `pong`